Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 do_thing_on_index_zero_on_each_server()

-Here I have put the process 0, but you can put any number
+Here I have put process 0, but any number can be used

 %%writefile accelerate_scripts/08_accelerate_base_code_some_code_in_some_process.py